MihRazvan/bulwark_scroll/README.md

 ## Why Now?
 DeFi adoption is surging, but:
 - Users lack **intelligent portfolio automation** tools.
-- AI-powered financial management is revolutionizing **TradFi**, and DeFi is the next frontier.
+- AI-powered financial management is revolutionizing **TradFi**, and DeFi is the next frontier, with much composability and ease of use.
-- The emergence of **Scroll Layer 2** and modular smart contract execution creates new efficiencies.
+- The emergence of **Layer 2s** like **Scroll* and modular smart contract execution creates new efficiencies.

 Now is the perfect moment to build an AI-powered, fully automated DeFi vault system.